 Surprisingly there is a large portion of sales in the $200k-$500k range.
-In each report we have done we have seen a large proportion of sales pushed towards the lower end of the spectrum in the sub $200k range.
-A guess at why this is happening is because of the large transaction value of ecommerce stores.
-This graph represents gross sale price so that might mean it is easy to grow an ecommerce store a few hundred thousand dollars per year in gross sales.
+In each of our reports, we have seen a large proportion of sales pushed towards the lower end of the spectrum in the sub $200k range.
+A guess at why this is happening is because of the large transaction value of eCommerce stores.
+This graph represents gross sale price so that might mean it is easy to grow an eCommerce store a few hundred thousand dollars per year in gross sales.

 This graph represents the distribution of the sales.

 The selling process is fairly straight forward but can be more complex and take more time depending on the size of the business.
 In general, most sales will be structured like this:

 - You get a valuation of your business